 Froilabo have a range of biotechnology products and bioreactor systems to suit your bioprocessing needs.
 Our benchtop bioreactors are suitable for microbial fermentation (fungi, yeast, or bacteria) and cell cultivation (mammalian or plant cells) processes.

 Featuring a novel magnetic mixer and non-welded lid, our vessels are ideal for bioprocesses which require high-grade aseptic conditions.
 The design of the mixers enables numerous customisation options for the rotor layout.
 This means impeller placements, amount and type can be adjusted to best suit the application.
 The impellers may be welded or detachable as required.

 A steam sterilisable sampling port in the base of the 5 L and 15 L vessel enables sampling during the reaction process.
 The autoclavable single walled borosilicate glass vessels are available in three different volumes to make process scaling simple.

-Explore Froilabo’s fully automated laboratory scale bioreactor systems today.
+Explore Froilabo’s fully range of biotechnology products today.
 If you are interested in our biotechnology products or have any questions, please contact us and a member of our team will be delighted to help.

 Keep in Touch